devYaoYH/Meta-Intellectual-Musings/contributing.md

 # Collaboration Policy

-There is currently no plan for public collaboration in this repository.
-However, if one wishes to correspond, one can reach me at devyaoyh@gmail.com.
+There is currently no plan for public collaboration in this repository, although eventually I do intend this to be a venue for constructive and possibly collaborative public discourse.
+For now, if one wishes to correspond, one can reach me at devyaoyh@gmail.com.